6 The Great War

 The French Army, like those everywhere, was beleaguered, dealing with mass desertions, court-martial executions, and resentment between soldiers and officers.
 Most couldn’t remember peace or even why the fighting started in the first place or even care about anything at that point but mere survival.
 Many soldiers across Europe had come to see their COs (commanding officers) and politicians as their real enemies instead of the soldiers across from them in the trenches.
 Officers lived in châteaus eating and drinking well in clean uniforms, more concerned with dodging gonorrhea than mortar shells.
 From time-to-time, they decided it was time for an offensive and ordered their men into near-certain suicidal charges that rarely resulted in territorial gain.
 Then it was back to the château.
 By 1917-18, it was every man for himself.

-The Western Allies also resented how long it took the U.S. to mobilize after they joined the war, which took nearly a year.
+The Western Allies also resented how long it took the U.S. to mobilize after they joined the war, which took nearly a year before any large-scale engagements.
 The French almost gave up hope Americans would ever arrive and considered negotiating peace.
 They also wanted American troops to fight under their command when they did arrive, but Wilson insisted that Blackjack Pershing lead the Doughboys.
 With the French army on the brink of collapse, Pershing had the leverage to demand autonomy and, moreover, this solo military engagement dovetailed with Wilson’s initial insistence that the U.S. stay out of any formal treaties or alliances with its allies.
 Maintaining America’s military independence and having that military play a big role in the war was essential to Wilson claiming a large role at the peace table and shaping the new postwar order.
 In World War I, America fought mostly alone on the side of Britain and France, the exceptions being African Americans fighting for France and Pershing coordinating with French General Philippe Pétain at the important Second Battle of the Marne.

 Belleau Wood